-Since the dawn of civilization, people have loved to complain by leaving negative reviews.
-The oldest known form of writing—cuneiform—dates back to around 3200 BC, so naturally, the oldest known scathing review surfaced a few millennia later.
+Since the dawn of civilization, people have loved to complain by leaving critical reviews.
+The oldest known form of writing—cuneiform—dates back to around 3200 BCE, so naturally, the oldest known scathing review surfaced a few millennia later.

-Today, it is much easier to leave a bad review, especially on online platforms like Yelp.
-And while more than half of Yelp reviews are 5 stars and nearly 70% are 4+ stars, as human beings, we tend to focus more on the negative than the positive.
+Today, it is much easier to leave a critical review.
+And while more than half of Yelp reviews are 5 stars and nearly 70% are 4+ stars, as human beings, sometimes we focus more on the negative than the positive.
 This is especially true for small business owners—it can be easy to take each review personally because you’ve invested your heart, soul, and sometimes life savings into your business.

-People typically leave negative reviews for one of three reasons:
+People typically leave critical reviews for one of three reasons:

 - To help others make good buying decisions

 - To help a business fix a problem of which they might not be aware

 - To point out an instance of expectations that went unmet

 “For negative reviews, the type of feedback I offer or try to offer is, ‘Here are what my expectations were and how they didn’t get met,’” said Yelp reviewer Shelby F. “Because if anything, when people write reviews, they’re not telling you what’s wrong with you.
 They’re telling you about expectations they had about your business that were somehow missed.”

 Customers who leave a critical review might not expect anything at all.
 And while most don’t expect a public response, they’d certainly appreciate one.
 Three out of four reviewers polled by TrustPilot said they would at least like a private message in response to their complaint, and 61% of reviewers said they would like the company to publicly respond to their review.